-Nevertheless, this perspective runs into difficulties which do not only refer to journalism's narrative structure, but previous to this.
-In my opinion the perspective is made more difficult by the very characteristic of the journalist agent, formed primarily within the middle and upper classes of the population, carrying this class habitus and the predispositions inherent in it.
+Nevertheless, this perspective runs into difficulties that do not only refer to journalism's narrative structure, but before this.
+In my opinion, the perspective is made more difficult by the very characteristic of the journalist agent, formed primarily within the middle and upper classes of the population, carrying this class habitus and the predispositions inherent in it, besides its formation along a field that structurally estranges and disqualifies otherness.
 If we think of the Bourdian metaphor of the specific eyeglasses (BOURDIEU, 1997) which journalists utilize, which make them see what they see in certain ways, how can one act to change theses eyeglasses for those of other people?

-Constructing a type of Journalism capable of incorporating the Other in his plenitude is a challenge which runs up against not only the structure of the field but also the training of the journalists themselves so that they perceive and are contaminated by this necessity.
-In this connection, I agree with Aidar and Bairon (2007) when they postulate that an education for the media in this direction is more than anything a deconstruction of the existing arrangements which prepare journalists in general for not reflecting on the issue of otherness.
+Constructing a type of Journalism capable of incorporating the Other in his plenitude is a challenge, which runs up against not only the structure of the field but also the training of the journalists themselves so that they perceive and are contaminated by this necessity.
+In this sense, I agree with Aidar and Bairon (2007) when they postulate that an education for the media in this direction is more than anything a deconstruction of the existing arrangements which prepare journalists in general for not reflecting on the issue of otherness.

 On the other hand, I believe that it is not enough for us to reflect on the problematic of the Other relating it only to the journalistic discourse, despite the importance of doing this.
-It is necessary to join this with a previous reflection which refers to the journalistic field's structural impossibility of perceiving the world beyond its conductive grammar (Resende 2008).
+It is necessary to join this with a previous reflection that refers to the journalistic field's structural impossibility of perceiving the world beyond its conductive grammar (Resende 2008).
 Because, if it is true that the possibility of dialogue is established by the narrative, or by the possible "gaps" in that narrative, the possibility of seeing gaps stems from the incorporation of a perspective which is not in the professional canons, but rather outside them.